Skip to content

 UIX styling from a foundry

-A foundry can include a uix key under forge that applies UIX styling to the forge element wrapper.
-Foundry styles are merged with any uix key in the local forge config, with the local element taking precedence.
+A foundry can include a uix key under forge that applies UIX styling to the forged element wrapper.
+Foundry styles are merged with any uix key in the local forge config, with the local forge config taking precedence.

 Combining styles